Absorption of hybrid fibre modes by Cs atoms in quadrupole transitions: Introduction

 The flow of this paper is as follows.
-In Sec. \ref{sec2} we describe the relevant hybrid modes of the optical fibre and we focus on the Cs quadrupole transitions $\ket {L=0,m_l=0}\rightarrow \ket{L=2, m_l'}$ where $m_l’=0,\pm 1, \pm 2$ .
+In Sec. \ref{sec2} we describe the relevant hybrid modes of the optical fiber and we focus on the Cs quadrupole transitions $\ket {L=0,m_l=0}\rightarrow \ket{L=2, m_l'}$ where $m_l’=0,\pm 1, \pm 2$.
 In Sec. \ref{sec3} we present the general formalism of the emitter as a two-level system interacting with an external optical field through an electric quadrupole transition.
-In Sec. \ref{sec4} analytical expressions are derived for the quadrupole Rabi frequency associated with the quadrupole absorption transitions in Caesium.
+In Sec. \ref{sec4} analytical expressions are derived for the quadrupole Rabi frequency associated with the absorption of the light in a quadrupole transition of a Caesium atom.
 Section \ref{sec5} is concerned with the absorption process when the atom interacts with the optical fiber field at near-resonance, with the aim of evaluating the absorption rate.
 The model treats the atom as a two-level system and applies the Fermi Golden rule involving the density of states with appropriate use of the transition selection rules.
-In presenting the rate of transition formalism we describe the density of the continuum final states as a Lorentzian function representing the upper atomic level as an energy band of width $\hbar \gamma$ where $\gamma^{-1}$ is the free space lifetime of the upper state.
-We then adopt experimentally accessible parameters to estimate the magnitude of the absorption rate.
-Our conclusions are given in Sec. \ref{sec6}.
+In presenting the rate of transition formalism we describe the density of the continuum final states as a Lorentzian function representing the upper atomic level as an energy band of width $\hbar \gamma$ where $\gamma^{-1}$ is the free space lifetime of the upper state involved in the quadrupole transition.
+We adopt experimentally accessible parameters to evaluate the magnitude of the absorption rate.
+In \ref{sec6} we summarise and outline the main conclusions of this paper.